Alston line: History

 The Newcastle and Carlisle Railway was formed in 1829, opening to passengers in stages from March 1835.
 A branch line from Haltwhistle to Alston and Nenthead was first considered in 1841, with the line authorised by an Act of Parliament in August 1846.
 It was later decided that a line operating as far as Alston was sufficient, with the amended route approved by a further Act in July 1849.

 In March 1851, the 4½-mile section from Haltwhistle to Shaft Hill (which was later renamed Coanwood) was opened to goods traffic, with passenger services commencing in July 1851.
 The 8¼-mile section of the line between Alston and Lambley opened to goods traffic in January 1852, along with a short branch to Lambley Fell, with passenger services commencing in May 1852.

-Construction of the branch line was completed in November 1852, following the opening of the, now Grade II* listed, Lambley Viaduct over the River South Tyne.
+Construction of the branch line was completed in November 1852, following the opening of the Lambley Viaduct (now Grade II* listed) over the River South Tyne.